Mayor and Members of Council,

 Director, Public Information and Media Relations

-This is a measure of the number of bus service hours delivered compared to the planned number of hours delivered.
-A decrease in the number of trips undelivered will show an increase in the weekly average bus service delivery.
+The target is no more than 0.5 per cent of service not delivered.
+This is a measure of the weekly number of bus service hours not delivered compared to the planned weekly number of bus hours.
+A decrease in the weekly number of trips undelivered will show a decrease in the weekly undelivered bus service delivery.

 The above chart shows the top reasons a trip could not be delivered.
+The numbers in the column are the actual trips cancelled.
 The following reasons are possible:

 Bus fleet availability is a measure of how many buses are available to deliver service to customers.
 The number of buses available for service and service requirements fluctuates every day for various reasons including the number of scheduled trips changing or additional maintenance work being done.